 cpu that you can use to control pipelines, but working with them is similar.

-They are documented in a later section, but if you followed along here, you're probably already prepared to play around with them.
+They are documented in a later article, but if you followed along here, you're probably already prepared to play around with them too.

-You can find a list of them on the Node base class
+You can find a list of supported node parameters on the